 Anchors are sometimes left behind because they get stuck, and anchors do get stuck from time to time, especially if you are not using a windlass.
 If this happens, the anchor will lay on the bottom of the sea until rusted and sanded into small particles of metal.

-Many sailors have experienced lifting their anchor and accidental retrieving an old anchor too.
+Many sailors have experienced lifting their anchor and accidentally retrieving an old anchor too.

 Here are some of the most common reasons why ships sometimes lose their anchor: